Table of Contents

-Plain weave is the most basic of three fundamental types of textile weaves.
+Plain weave is the most basic of the three fundamental types of textile weaves.
 However, this plain weave is also called tabby weave, linen weave, or taffeta weave.
 The Plain fabric has a basic design structure.
-If anyone wants to get success he have to do something more than that of design.
+If anyone wants to get success he have to do something more than just design.
 For this reason various types of derivatives of plain fabric is required to establish.
 This modified plain fabric has a great demand in the market.
 When the warp and weft threads cross at right angles they form a simple crisis cross pattern in their structure.
 Basically, each weft thread crosses the warp threads by going over one, then under the next, and so on.
 Similarly, the next weft thread goes under the warp threads that its neighbor went over, and vice versa.
-Depending on the design, the derivatives are classified as the below.
+Depending on the design, the derivatives are classified as follows:

-Derivatives of Plain Weave:
+Derivatives of Plain Weave

 Plain fabric derivatives are as below: